 Monstera are native to the rainforests of Central and South America, so they are used to warmth and humidity.
 If you have a dry home, you can replicate this environment by misting your Cheese Plant with a spray bottle.
 This is also a good example of ‘active plant care,’ which will help you reap the benefits of living with indoor plants.

 Care tip: mist your plant in the morning so it evaporates with the sun, over the course of the day, and the leaves don’t become soggy overnight.

 Wait for the top couple of inches to dry out between waterings (especially if you’re keeping your Monstera regularly misted.
 When your plants due a watering, remove it from its decorative pot and don't stop until liquid comes out of the bottom.
 Wait 15 minutes before returning your plant to its exterior pot (or until water has stopped coming out the bottom).

-How Swiss Cheese Plants care for you
+How does the Swiss Cheese Plant care for you?

 The Cheese Plant does not smell like cheese luckily.
 Living with houseplants, practicing active plant care and building a relationship with nature has been shown to benefit our health in a variety of ways.
 All plants have the potential to do this, but some are more adept than others, depending on their formal or chemical characteristics.

 Benefits of the include improving the quality of the air you breathe, inducing feelings of calm, trapping dust and helping you feel alert.

 Check out - Top 5 Air Purifying Plants